ueberauth/guardian/README.md

 Guardian remains a functional system.
 It integrates with Plug but can be used outside of it.
 If you're implementing a TCP/UDP protocol directly or want to utilize your authentication via channels in Phoenix, Guardian can work for you.

 The core currency of authentication in Guardian is the _token_.
-By default [JSON Web Tokens](https://jwt.io) are supported out of the box but any token that:
+By default [JSON Web Tokens](https://jwt.io) are supported out of the box but you can use any token that:

 * Has the concept of a key-value payload
 * Is tamper proof